c-neto/c-neto/README.md

 Hello! 😃

-I'm a DevOps Engineer with a strong focus on Observability, Integration, Programming, Technical Writing, and Cloud Solutions.
+I'm Carlos Neto, an IT professional with a focus on DevOps, Programming, and Technical Writing.

+Skilled in Python and well-versed with AWS, Kubernetes, OpenSearch, and ELK Stack.

 > *Check my website: __https://carlosneto.dev__* 🚀